Hamiyet Yüceses: Career

 In the beginning of 1932, she returned to Istanbul, where her fame had spread.
 In 1934, she won a nationwide song contest.
 She signed a three-year contract with the Londra Birahanesi ("London Brewery"), one of the city's two big musical halls.
 In the winter season she appeared in the music hall, and in the summer season at Küçük Çiftlik ("Small Farm"), the open-air music garden inside the Maçka Park, run by the same businessman.
 During this time period, she took the stage in a program of the soloist Safiye Ayla.

-She signed her first recording contract with the label His Master's Voice (EMI).
+She signed her first recording contract with the His Master's Voice label.
 Later, she sang for Columbia Records and Odeon Records.
 At the same time, she had weekly programs on the state-owned TRT Radio Istanbul, which was on the top floor of the Grand Post Office.
 She sang on around 500 gramophone records, 37 singles and 8 LP records.

 Meanwhile, she took singing lessons from notable musicians like Selahattin Pınar (1902–1960), Sadettin Kaynak (1895–1961), Mustafa Nafiz Irmak (1904–1975), Yesari Asım Ersoy (1900–1992), and Artaki Candan (1885–1948).
 Sadettin Kaynak composed songs suitable to her voice type such as "Kirpiklerinin Gölgesi güllerle Bezenmiş" ("The shadows of your eyelashes are adorned with roses"), "Kalplerden Dudaklara" ("From hearts to lips"), and "Benim olsan seni bir gül gibi koklar sararım (Yasemen)" ("I would scent you like a rose if you were mine (Jasmine)").

 Between 1950 and 1956, she served on the executive committee of Turkish classical music at the Istanbul Conservatory.